morong34/morong34/README.md

 - 👋 Hi, I’m @morong34
 - 👀 I’m interested in software engineering, web engineering, and mobile engineering.
-- 🌱 I’m currently learning RubyOnRails, Angular and Rust
+- 🌱 I’m currently learning RubyOnRails, Angular and Typescrypt&JavaScript.
 - 💞️ I’m looking to collaborate on product, that have build on any of the above technology
 - 📫 How to reach me?, on my linkedin page www.linkedin.com/in/morong-narcis-eusebiu-543591200